Finance Bill returns to Parliament: What you need to know

 What next?

-Following the debate, the Bill will leave the House of Commons and enter the House of Lords for debate.
+Following the debate, the Bill will now leave the House of Commons and enter the House of Lords for debate.
 Parliamentary procedure doesn’t allow the House of Lords to amend or change legislation relating to taxation.
-So tomorrow will be the last opportunity the Bill has to be changed before it is set to become law.